Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

+\end{example} \begin{lemma} Let $P \in L^2$ be a plaquette.
+Then the plaquette operators $(F_P^\varphi)_{\varphi\in H^*}$ define a representation of $H^*$ on $\mathcal{H}_L$, that is: \end{lemma} \begin{proof}(Sketch.)
+We show the proof in the particular case of the configuration in Figure \ref{fig:Plaquette}, which shows the type of calculations required.
+Applying $F_P^{\varphi}$, and then $F_P^{\varphi'}$ we get: Since $A$ is an $H$-module algebra, the last formula is exactly the result of the action by $F^{\varphi'\varphi}_P$. \end{proof}

-{Since $H$ is semisimple, then so is $H^*$ \cite[Proposition 1.3]{larson_radford}, as we are working only with finite dimensional Hopf algebras over $\CC$.} Hence, we again obtain idempotent endomorphisms of $\mathcal{H}_L$ by acting with the Haar integral of $H^*$ via the plaquette operators: \begin{definition} Let $\lambda \in H^*$ be the Haar integral of $H^*$.
+Since $H$ is semisimple, then so is $H^*$, as we recalled in Theorem \ref{prop:haar-integral0}, note that we are working only with finite-dimensional Hopf algebras over $\CC$.
+Hence, we again obtain idempotent endomorphisms of $\mathcal{H}_L$ by acting with the Haar integral of $H^*$ via the plaquette operators: \begin{definition} Let $\lambda \in H^*$ be the Haar integral of $H^*$.
 Then we define the \emph{plaquette projector $F_P : \mathcal{H}_L \lto \mathcal{H}_L$ based at the plaquette} $P$ as

 \end{definition}